-- 22 (a-5) Upon admission of a person committed to the - Department of Juvenile Justice Juvenile Division, 23 the - 24 Department of Juvenile Justice must provide the person with - 25 appropriate written information and counseling concerning HIV - and AIDS.
-The Department of Juvenile Justice shall develop the 26 - written materials in consultation with the Department of Public 27 - 28 Health.
-At the same time, the Department of Juvenile Justice - 29 also must offer the person the option of being tested, at no - charge to the person, for infection with human immunodeficiency - virus (HIV) or any other identified causative agent of acquired 31 immunodeficiency syndrome (AIDS).
-The Department of Juvenile that the person has been informed of his or her rights with respect to the testing required to be offered under this subsection (a-5) and providing the person with an opportunity to indicate either that he or she wants to be tested or that he or she does not want to be tested.
+(a-5) Upon admission of a person committed the Department of Juvenile Justice Juvenile Division, Department of Juvenile Justice must provide the person with appropriate written information and counseling concerning HIV and AIDS.
+The Department of Juvenile Justice shall develop the written materials in consultation with the Department of Public Health.
+At the same time, the Department of Juvenile Justice also must offer the person the option of being tested, at no charge to the person, for infection with human immunodeficiency virus (HIV) or any other identified causative agent of acquired immunodeficiency syndrome (AIDS).
+The Department of Juvenile Justice shall require each person committed to the Department of Juvenile Justice Juvenile Division to sign a form stating that the person has been informed of his or her rights with respect to the testing required to be offered under this subsection (a-5) and providing the person with an opportunity to indicate either that he or she wants to be tested or that he or she does not want to be tested.
 The Department of Juvenile Justice, in consultation with the Department of Public Health, shall prescribe the contents of the form.
 The testing provided under this subsection (a-5) shall consist of an enzyme-linked immunosorbent assay (ELISA) test or any other test approved by the Department of Public Health.
 If the test result is positive, the Western Blot Assay or more reliable confirmatory test shall be administered.